 In another health article I consider...

-My knowledge of Chronic Fatigue Syndrome diet is purely from my own
+My knowledge of a Chronic Fatigue Syndrome diet is primarily from my own

 Diet is an important subject but not one that excites me.
 So please take this CFS article as a starting point for further research.